 - Heat is escaping out of the oven – check the seals around the door for wear and tear

 Did you know?
-Older ovens aren’t as energy efficient as newer models and could mean higher energy bills
+Older ovens aren’t as energy efficient as newer models and could lead to higher energy bills

 2. Your gas oven isn’t lighting – pilot problems